ReallyGood/yaynay.js/readme.md

 Notice: yaynay isn't "magic" - It doesn't add any classes, variables or whatever, nowhere, but instead just works.

 Also note yaynay works as a blacklist - A feature is assumed to be allowed unless proven otherwise.
+For your convenience, a comperehensive community-edited list of UA regexes can be found here at the [ua-parser project](https://raw.github.com/tobie/ua-parser/master/regexes.yaml).
 ## Quick Use
 Just paste the following and yaynay will be available: